routerify/routerify/examples/README.md

 These examples show of how to do common tasks using `routerify`.

-Please visit: [Docs](https://docs.rs/routerify) for an extensive documentation.
+Please visit: [Docs](https://docs.rs/routerify) for an exhaustive documentation.

 Run an example: